mk12/sicp/notes/text.md

 - A painter is a procedure that takes a frame as an argument and draws its image transformed to fit in the frame.
 - The details of primitive painters depend on the characteristics of the graphics system.
-- Painters as procedures is a powerful abstraction barrier.
+- Representing painters as procedures creates a powerful abstraction barrier.

 ::: exercises
 2.48-49